clicon/clixon-docs/cli.rst

 `module-default`
    How to generate the autocli from modules:

    - If `true`, all modules with a top-level datanode are generated, ie they get a top-level entry in the ``@basemodel`` tree.
+You can explicitly disable modules.
 This is default
    - If `false`, you need to explicitly enable modules for autocli generation  using `module enable rules`_.

 `list-keyword-default`